 - A sublease, rental or lease income is subject to personal income tax.

-In a leasehold purchase by a foreigner in Thailand the most complicated part of the transaction is the drafting of the terms and conditions and structuring the lease in a way that it offers the best protection for the foreign leasehold.
-The lease agreement must be drafted by an experienced property legal professional and include the necessary protection or the lease may not be enforceable throughout the term (e.g. terminated upon death of the lessee).
-There are various ways to draft a lease or hire of property agreement in Thailand, but generally the lease agreement must be written in Thai and comply with the civil code and land office guidelines.
-The lease with a foreigner must under these guidelines be will be examined by the land official before registration and can for example not include the right to transfer to freehold or prepaid additional lease terms in a renewal option.
+In a 'leasehold' purchase by a foreigner in Thailand the most complicated part of the transaction is the drafting of the terms and conditions and structuring the lease agreement structure in a way that it offers the best protection for the foreign leaseholder.
+The lease agreement must be drafted by an experienced property legal professional to include the necessary protection for the lessee or the lease may not be enforceable throughout the term (e.g. terminated upon death of the lessee).
+There are various ways to draft a lease or leasehold agreement in Thailand, but generally the lease agreement must be written in Thai and comply with the civil code and land office guidelines.
+The lease with a foreigner must under these guidelines be will be examined by the Land Office official before registration, the lease can for example not include the right to transfer to freehold or prepaid additional lease terms in a renewal option.

 - The lease agreement exceeding 3 years is not registered with the Land Department (therefore not enforceable by legal action for the period exceeding 3 years);

-- The standard short form land office lease document is registered and not the lease agreement agreed between the parties;
+- The standard short form land office lease document is registered without annexing the private lease agreement between the parties;

 - The long term lease concerns land and house where land and house could be separated (land lease and ownership of the building) leading to a stronger position of the lessee and preventing the yearly housing and land tax;

-- The land does not have a proper title deed or is not suitable (or restricted) for building or has other legal problems or restrictions (this can be prevented by conducting due diligence prior to entering into a lease agreement);
+- The land does not have a proper title deed or is not suitable (or restricted) for building or has other legal problems or restrictions (this can be prevented by conducting due diligence prior to entering into a lease agreement (sample checklist);

 - The lease agreement is poorly drafted and will end at death of the lessee, irrespective the term in the lease agreement.

-Most problems can be prevented by proper planning, due diligence on the property and obtaining legal advice and assistance prior to signing any agreement or paying a deposit.
+Most problems can be prevented by proper planning, due diligence on the property and obtaining legal advice and assistance prior to signing any lease agreement or paying a tenancy contract deposit.

 In a long term leasehold interest in a real property by foreigners in Thailand the lease could be structured with ownership over the structures upon the land.
-It’s only the land part under the Land Code Act which is restricted for foreign ownership and not the building.
-The preferred legal structure in Thailand to obtain a long term interest in a property is a land lease with all options combined with a right of superficies or a separate sale of the building.
+It’s only the land part under the Land Code Act which is restricted for foreign ownership and not the building on lease land.
+The preferred legal structure in Thailand to obtain a long term interest in a property is a land lease with all options combined with a right of superficies or a separate sale of the building procedure (registered with the Thailand Land Department).

 Housing and land tax